 SKA’s Nisei Week Karate Exhibition & Tournament is the oldest karate demonstration in the United States.
-Every August, karate practitioners from dojos throughout the U.S. and abroad gather at Caltech’s Braun Gym in Pasadena, to participate and compete.
-The event is open to the public.
-Admission and parking are free.
+Every August, karate practitioners from dojos throughout the U.S. and abroad gather at Caltech’s Braun Athletic Center in Pasadena, to participate and compete.

 1200 East California Boulevard